jasonappah/wordcounter/README.md

 # wordcounter

 Next.js app to display the word count of given text.
 I probably could've done this in React or just vanilla JS but I wanted to get familiar with Next.js.
+I'm using Geist UI for most of the styling and icons.

 Try it out at [wc.jasonaa.me](https://wc.jasonaa.me)!